mebusy/notes/dev_notes/Texture_and_Modeling.md

 Recall that bump mapping involves modifying the surface normal vectors to give the appearance that the surface has bumps or indentations.

 Blinn (1978), the paper that introduced bump mapping, describes how a bump of height F(u, v) along the normal vector N can be simulated.
-The modified or “perturbed” normal vector is N′ = N + D.  The perturbation vector D lies in the tangent plane of the surface and is therefore perpendicular to N. D is based on the sum of two separate perturbation vectors U and V (Figure 2.23).
+The modified or "perturbed" normal vector is N′ = N + D.  The perturbation vector D lies in the tangent plane of the surface and is therefore perpendicular to N. D is based on the sum of two separate perturbation vectors U and V (Figure 2.23).

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/TM_F2.23.png)